Daedalus Flight Pack: Technical specifications

 Projected initial cost for purchase is US$250,000, although this projection is expected to come down after full production.
-Browning says of the technology: “Our mission is to build an inspirational technology company by re-imagining the future of human flight and pioneering aeronautical innovation.”
+Browning says of the technology: "Our mission is to build an inspirational technology company by re-imagining the future of human flight and pioneering aeronautical innovation."
 The flight pack incorporates a heads up display which displays for the user operating information, including top speed, fuel left, etc.

 General

-Gravity Industries have said that they will require the user to be vetted before use.
+Gravity Industries has stated that users will require vetting before use.
 In 2017, the Daedalus flight pack set a speed record for flight packs, at 32.02 miles per hour (51.53 kilometers per hour), awarded by the Guinness Book of Records.
 In 2020, YouTuber Colin Furze, known for wacky inventions and functional interpretations of movie props, video game gadgets, and other fictional devices, was given the opportunity to learn how to fly the flight pack.
 He made a video where he showed the process of learning to fly it, then strapped a Back to The Future Part II hoverboard onto his feet so he could "hoverboard".